rotki/docs/usage-guides/accounts-and-balances.md

 ## ENS names resolution

-rotki automatically resolves ens name and ens avatar for every evm address that has ens name set in ethereum mainnet.
-If there is a primary ens name specified for an address, this name will be shown instead of a raw blockchain address across the app.
-You can find the blockchain address by hovering the mouse over the ens name.
-If an ens avatar is set, it will be shown instead of the address blockie.
+rotki automatically resolves ENS name and ENS avatar for every EVM address that has ENS name set in ethereum mainnet.
+If there is a primary ENS name specified for an address, this name will be shown instead of a raw blockchain address across the app.
+You can find the blockchain address by hovering the mouse over the ENS name.
+If an ENS avatar is set, it will be shown instead of the address blockie.

 ## Token detection